rvndsngwn/paged-datatable/README.md

 If you want your users to be able to sort the resultset based on a column, set `sortable` to `true` and specify an `id` for the table.
 That is the `id` you will be receiving in the `sortBy` argument in the `fetchPage` callback.

+The `sortBy` argument has two properties: `columnId`, the id you specified in the column and `descending`, a boolean indicating if it is a descending order.
+If `sortBy` is null, the table has no sorting model applied.

+> You can sort by one column at time.

 ##### Other types of columns

-- `DropdownTableColumn<TType, TValue>` renders a dropdown in the cell, useful for updating enum fields. `TType` is the same as `TValue` when creating the `PagedDataTable` and `TValue` is the type of items the dropdown will be displaying.
+- `DropdownTableColumn<T, TValue>` renders a dropdown in the cell, useful for updating enum fields. `T` is your object and `TValue` is the type of items the dropdown will be displaying.
-- `TextTableColumn<TType>` display text like `TableColumn`, but when you double-click it, a text field will be displayed, allowing you to edit its content and save on enter.
+- `TextTableColumn<T>` display text like `TableColumn`, but when you double-click it, a text field will be displayed, allowing you to edit its content and save on enter.
-- `LargeTextTableColumn<TType>` acts like `TextTableColumn`, but when you double-click it, an overlay is shown with a multiline text field.
+- `LargeTextTableColumn<T>` acts like `TextTableColumn`, but when you double-click it, an overlay is shown with a multiline text field.
   > If you need more, you always can [create your own column](#custom-column).

 ### Filters

 Filters allows your users to, well, filter your dataset.
-It's rendered like a dialog.
+When open, it's rendered like a tooltip under the button.
 To get started, define them in the `PagedDataTable` widget:

 ```dart
 PagedDataTable<String, String, User>(